IamOmaR22/Online-News-Portal-with-Django/README.md

-# Daily News For You is an online news portal developed using Django
+# Daily News For You is an online news portal developed using Django and Python
 ## Django and SQLite.
 ## I Used Here My Own Customized Admin Panel.